clean-code-craft-p-1/test-driven-ranges/README.md

 Establish quality parameters:

-- What is the maximum complexity (CCN) per function? _enter here
+- What is the maximum complexity (CCN) per function? _enter CCN and create corresponding yml in the `.github/workflows` folder
-- How many lines of duplicate code will you tolerate? _enter here
+- How many lines of duplicate code will you tolerate? _enter the number of lines and create corresponding yml in the `.github/workflows` folder
 - Ensure 100% line and branch coverage at every step

-Adapt/adopt/extend the `yml` files from one of your workflow folders.
+Adapt/adopt/extend the `yml` files from one of your previous workflow folders.

 Start Test-driven approach